AdKats/AdKats/README.md

 <h3>Ban Enforcer</h3>
 <p>
     AdKats can enforce bans across all of your servers.
-    The Ban Enforcer will import and consolidate all bans from every Procon instance you run.
+    The Ban Enforcer will import and consolidate bans from every Procon instance you run.
     Bans can be made by name, GUID, IP, any combination, or all at once.
     The default ban is by EA GUID only, this default can be edited but is not recommended.
     Banned players are told how long their ban will last, and when a banned player attempts to re-join they are told the